UoB-COMSM0110/2023-group-1/README.md

 ### Evaluation

 **Think Aloud and Heuristic Evaluations**
-We collected think aloud evaluations at two stages in the development process.
+We collected qualitative evaluations at two stages in the development process.
 These drove our next stages of development as we worked to improve areas that were highlighted as problems by different users.
 Our final stage evaluations helped us spot some final changes to be made and allowed us to hone in on the finished product.
 <br>
 <br>